 I felt the family struggles and times of success

-Visitors in my haystacks escaping from the rest
+teenagers in my haystacks escaping from the rest,

 Today, I sense their fleeting spirits every now and then

-There are about ten or so acres across the street from where I live, but strolling though the forest that day, I was rather amazed how many new trees popped into view because of the snow on their trunks!
+There are about ten or so acres across the street from where I live, but strolling though the forest that day, I was rather amazed at how many new trees popped into view presented by the magical sticking snowfall!

 How many of thee are we